AdwaithMenon/Sentiment-Analysis-and-Classification-of-Tweets-using-Deep-Learning-Models/README.md

 * Joe Biden and Elon Musk are influential figures who have amassed millions of followers across various demographics.
 Their followers hold their statements and opinions in high regard, often viewing them as valuable advice for self-improvement.

-* In this context, the social media content they produce reaches not only millions of people in the US, but also individuals around the world.This is of particular interest to us, as people tend to be influenced by the opinions of these two individuals when making financial decisions.
+* In this context, the social media content they produce reaches not only millions of people in the US, but also individuals around the world.
+This is of particular interest to us, as people tend to be influenced by the opinions of these two individuals when making financial decisions.